POSTPROCESS OPTIONS |

 Also the light direction can be changed with the lamp icon button.

-label, the user can choose whether the Front Faces
+Near the Culling label, the user can choose whether the Front Faces,

 are culled.
 This option is useful to look into volume meshes, etc.